qianfeng2/30-Day-Challenge/work-at-home-challenge/Day 15.md

 Review all sentense of Method chapter.

 Wednesday:
-Morning is the multiple-source aligment;
-Afteroon is the code modification and submit(Thursday); and the S1 rho estimation.
+Morning is the multiple-source aligment;and the Indentifiable issue section Afteroon is the code modification and submit(Thursday); and the S1 rho estimation.

 Thursday：